workfloworchestrator/orchestrator-core/docs/architecture/application/graphql.md

 For instance, consider the scenario of overriding the `CustomerType`. you would need to update the related `SubscriptionInterface`, `ProcessType` and their respective resolvers. due to these modifications, all their related types and resolvers would also require updates, resulting in a tedious and error-prone process.

-To streamline and enhance the update process, a more efficient solution has been devised.
-This involves using a helper function called `override_class`, specifically designed to override fields within a class.
-This function takes the base class as well as a list of fields that will replace their counterparts within the class.
+To enhance the override process, we created a helper function `override_class` to override fields.
+It takes the base class as well as a list of fields that will replace their counterparts within the class or add new fields.

 It's worth noting that `SubscriptionInterface` poses a unique challenge due to its auto-generated types.
 The issue arises from the fact that the models inherited from `SubscriptionInterface` do not automatically update.
 This can be addressed by utilizing the `override_class` function and incorporating the returned class into the `register_graphql` function.
 This ensures that the updated class, with overridden fields, becomes the basis for generating the auto-generated models.